 SIMPSON: It’s more of a misprioritizing situation.
 You have a man, James, with I guess you can say ADHD at best.
 He seems to be moving throughout the fire and the first distraction grabs his attention and he follows it.
 And he makes this choice, not fully paying attention, to save the life of a bird, and he ends up mildly injuring himself and leaving the scene.
 Now, in that state of mind, he looks back and sees someone filling in a hole that he’s left [by leaving].
 He doesn’t look back and see someone who’s bound to die.
 He looks back and sees someone who’s finishing the job that he hasn’t done – which he’s pretty used to.
 Then he’s out there mending his poor little burned hands, when they stretch the body out of this rookie past him, and that’s when he realizes the long-term effect of this everyday life choice to just drop the hose and walk away.

 That’s where you meet him in the first episode, just still reeling from his simple man’s existence causing not just the death of one man, but the sacrifice, possibly, of 11 young girls.
 It’s him never wanting to do that again.
 He f—s up with Glenn [Dash Williams] right away, and he knows he can’t leave that kid hanging, especially after he harms him.
 So he’s gotta look after him, but then that folks Glenn into his cake batter of chaos.
-With each little task he asks of Glenn, that’s one step further commitment in James makes to seeing this kid through.
+With each little task he asks of Glenn, that’s one step further in the commitment in James makes to seeing this kid through.
 At the point where we leave them on episode 10, they are family.

 James does pull Glenn into this ridiculous scheme sort of unwittingly, but he also makes a positive impact on Glenn’s life.
 Poor Glenn was a very neglected kid with a drunk dad who, because of what Glenn goes through with James, decides he has to be a better father.